The name of the society is GOVIS Incorporated.

 4.2.
 The funds of GOVIS shall be derived from annual subscriptions, donations and such other sources as the Committee determines.
 GOVIS does not have the power to borrow additional funds.

-5.2.
-Subject to Rule 5.3 the Secretary shall, on receipt of an application to become a Member, confirm that the person is eligible to become a Member and, if eligible, promptly enter the person’s details in the Register of Members.
+5.3.
+Subject to Rules 5.4 and 5.6, the Secretary shall, on receipt of an application to become a Member, confirm whether the person is eligible to become a Member and, if eligible, promptly enter the person’s details in the Register of Members.

 6.1.
 A Member may resign from GOVIS by giving notice in writing of that resignation to the Secretary.
 Such resignation shall take immediate effect.
 The Secretary shall promptly enter the resignation in the Register of Members.